 Staging and prognostication in newly diagnosed patients

 While there are differences across health care systems, in the authors’ experience, a contrast enhanced computerised tomography (CT) scan is usually performed at the time a diagnosis of FL is made.
-Notwithstanding this, the International Conference on Malignant Lymphoma (ICML) guidelines recommend PET for staging of all FDG-avid lymphomas based on the greater sensitivity of PET in detecting lymphoma in small nodes and extra-nodal sites compared with CT.5,6 This guidance is applicable to FL, which is FDG avid in almost all cases (albeit with variable FDG uptake between and within patients)1-4.
-Additional sites are detected by PET in approximately two-thirds of cases, with upstaging estimated in 10-60%, especially those with apparently limited stage disease on CT.72,8,9 Retrospective reports suggest that PET scanning alters management in 5-25% of lymphoma patients.10-12 In FL, more sensitive staging could potentially lead to better informed treatment decisions, influencing both choice and timing of therapy.
+Notwithstanding this, the 2014 Lugano Classification recommends PET for staging of all FDG-avid lymphomas based on the greater sensitivity of PET in detecting lymphoma in small nodes and extra-nodal sites compared with CT.5,6 This guidance is applicable to FL, which is FDG avid in almost all cases, albeit with variable FDG uptake between and within patients1-4.
+Additional sites are detected by PET in approximately two-thirds of cases, with upstaging estimated in 10-60%, especially those with apparently limited stage disease on CT.7,2,8,9 Retrospective reports suggest that PET scanning alters management in 5-25% of lymphoma patients.10-12 In FL, more sensitive staging could potentially lead to better informed treatment decisions, influencing both choice and timing of therapy.

 Interestingly, the application of PET to clinical staging affects the performance of FL prognostic scoring systems.7 In a US SEER-Medicare database study of 5712 patients diagnosed from 2000 to 2009, the use of PET for staging was associated with more favorable overall survival (OS) (hazard ratio [HR] 0.75, 0.68-0.83) and lymphoma-specific survival (HR 0.69, 0.58-0.82).13 An analysis of the distribution of treatment strategies suggested that PET affects clinical staging, prognostic evaluation and treatment decisions.
 This observation was echoed in a National Comprehensive Cancer Network (NCCN) database analysis of 953 patients with grade 1-2 FL: the 532 (56%) patients who underwent staging by PET were more likely to receive early treatment and anthracycline-based chemotherapy.14

 In keeping with this finding, a recent retrospective analysis from MSKCC, validated using an Italian FOLL05 trial cohort, compared patients staged by CT versus PET.
 Those staged by CT had an inferior OS despite a similar rate of PFS at 24 months (PFS24).15 The improvement in outcomes associated with PET staging likely resulted from multiple factors including the Will Rogers phenomenon associated with stage migration, as well as the availability of more effective treatments recently.
 In the discovery cohort, patients with progression of disease (POD) within 24 months of R-CHOP had a 5-year OS of 57.6% for CT-staged patients compared with 70.6% for PET-staged patients.
 In the validation cohort, the corresponding figures were 53.9% and 100%.
-Among patients with POD within one year of initiating therapy, the rate of histologic transformation (HT) (with a 9.7-fold higher risk of death) was higher in CT-staged patients than in those staged by PET (16.7% versus 6.3%, respectively).
-The authors hypothesised that PET staging might prevent some patients with HT from being labelled as FL.
+Among patients with POD within one year of initiating therapy, the rate of histologic transformation (HT) was higher in CT-staged patients than in those staged by PET (16.7% versus 6.3%, respectively).
+The explanation for the observed association between PET imaging and reduced rates of HT in this retrospective study is unclear and may reflect confounding variables.